 Oily fish such as salmon, herring, mackerel, sardines, pilchards and tuna are fine because of the health-benefits of the omega-3s they provide.
 If eating tinned tuna, select products that don’t need draining, or which are canned in olive oil or spring water – not brine.

 Cook meat and fish by grilling/broiling, roasting or boiling rather than frying.

 Fats and Oils: low-fat mayonnaise, light salad dressing, olive oil.

 Use minimally – 1 to 2 tablespoons olive oil per day has beneficial effects on blood pressure.

 Fluids: Drink water, club soda, vegetable juice (including tomato juice although strictly speaking it’s a fruit), fruit juice (ideally diluted with water to reduce sugar intake), herbal, black and green teas.

-What foods should you eat less of on the DASH diet?
+Foods to eat less of on the DASH diet

 The DASH diet is relatively low in total fat, saturated fat, cholesterol, red meats, salted or sugar snacks such as crisps/chips, sugar, sweet foods (desserts, confectionery) and sugared drinks.